-The cattle were over in the far northeast corner of the site, grazing deep in the thicket.
-They popped their heads out to say hello, and steer 178 enjoyed a few strokes, but they were more interested in grazing today.
-I suspect they knew more rain was forecast so wanted their dinner and to be close to the woodland for shelter.
+Just before 17:00, the cattle were grazing deep in the thicket at the far northeast corner of the site near ///bake.tilting.captions.
+They briefly popped their heads out to say hello, and steer 178 enjoyed a few strokes, though they were mostly focused on grazing.
+I suspect they sensed more rain on the way and wanted to eat while staying close to the woodland for shelter.
+The boys all looked happy, relaxed, and in good condition.

-The ponies were still grazing near the corral when I returned to them, however, they occasionally went into heightened alert when they heard neighs coming from the event on Tweseldown.
-After another round of strokes and rubs, I wandered them down to the pasture southeast of Brock's Hill where they happily grazed.
+When I returned, the ponies were still grazing near the corral, but occasionally went on heightened alert when they heard neighs from the event over at Tweseldown.
+After another round of strokes, I walked them down to the pasture southeast of Brock’s Hill, where they happily continued grazing.
+They regularly returned for more attention, relaxing completely and resting a hind leg while enjoying more strokes.
+They were content, relaxed, and looking very well.

-I said my goodbyes at 17:50, which happened to be just after the last rider on Tweseldown, leaving the girls happily grazing.
-I had only just made it back to the car when the heavens opened again, so hopefully the girls disappeared into the thicket for shelter.
+I said my goodbyes at 17:50, just after the Tweseldown horse trials finished, leaving the girls peacefully grazing.
+I had only just made it back to the car when another heavy downpour arrived — hopefully, the ponies made their way to shelter.

-The cows and the ponies were good today.
+The cows and the ponies were all good today.

 No comments: